Cullman County Public Library System: History of the Cullman County Library System

 In 1890, Coronel John G. Cullmann appointed Professor S. A. Felton to head the first public library housed on the campus of the Cullman Polytechnic Institute.
-Sometime between 1894, when the public library moved to Allison's Drug Store, and 1928 the library was disbanded and attempts to reopen the library were unsuccessful.
-In 1928 the new library opened in two rooms above Stiefelmeyer's after members of the Coterie Club raised funds for a new library through bridge parties and solicited book donations from the community.
-From 1928 until 1967 the library moved several times, to include the basement of the Fuller Building and the current City Hall Annex.
+Sometime between 1894, when the public library moved to Allison's Drug Store, and in 1928, the library was disbanded and attempts to reopen the library were unsuccessful.
+In 1928, the new library opened in two rooms above Stiefelmeyer's after members of the Coterie Club raised funds for a new library through bridge parties and solicited book donations from the community.
+From 1928 until 1967, the library moved several times, to include the basement of the Fuller Building and the current City Hall Annex.
 Cullman County joined with Winston County, Alabama in 1952, forming the Cullman-Winston Regional Library Board, to provide rural bookmobile service to the residents of both counties.
 Bookmobile service continued, though Winston County decided to no longer participate in 1958, for Cullman County residents through 1981.